 Juvenile Justice Committee.
-82. (1) The Minister shall appoint a Juvenile Justice Committee which shall consist of a Chairperson, a Deputy Chairperson and seven other persons.

-(2) Except for the Chairperson and the Deputy Chairperson who shall hold office for four years, a member of the Juvenile Justice Committee shall hold office for three years from the date of appointment of the member, but shall be eligible for reappointment.

-(3) Members of the Juvenile Justice Committee shall include an attorney-at-law, a retired probation officer who served in a senior capacity, a retired head of a secondary school, a retired head of a vocational institution and other persons who possess skills, knowledge, experience and training in matters relating to juveniles, sociology, social work and psychology.
+- 82. (1) The Minister shall appoint a Juvenile Justice Committee which shall consist of a Chairperson, a Deputy Chairperson and seven other persons. - (2) Except for the Chairperson and the Deputy Chairperson who shall hold office for four years, a member of the Juvenile Justice Committee shall hold office for three years from the date of appointment of the member, but shall be eligible for reappointment. - (3) Members of the Juvenile Justice Committee shall include an attorney-at-law, a retired probation officer who served in a senior capacity, a retired head of a secondary school, a retired head of a vocational institution and other persons who possess skills, knowledge, experience and training in matters relating to juveniles, sociology, social work and psychology.

+- (4) The Juvenile Justice Committee shall- - (a) make its own rules and shall set out the manner in which the Committee shall perform its duties and exercise its powers conferred by this Act; and - (b) prescribe the remuneration of any person appointed to the Committee.

+Duties and powers

-(4) The Juvenile Justice Committee shall-
+of Juvenile Justice Committee.

-No. 8] LAWS OF GUYANA [A.D.
-2018 (a) make its own rules and shall set out the n nanner in which the Committee shall perform its duties a nd exercise its powers conferred by this Act; and (b) prescribe the remuneration of any personant the Committee. son appointed to Duties and powers of Juvenile Justice 83.
-The Juvenile Justice Committee shall- Committee. (a) visit each facility at frequent intervals; (b) hear any complaint which may be made to it by custody at a facility, and shall hear the complain of other persons unless the juvenile requests other nt in the absence (c) immediately cause an investigation to be con complaint; iducted into any (d) immediately cause an investigation of any abuse observed or found in any facility; e or irregularities (e) take appropriate action based on the findings and r of any investigation; recommendations (f) keep a record of every complaint received a and recommendations of any investigation; nd the findings (g) report to the Minister any abuses or irregul or found in any facility; and larities observed (h) report to the Minister any relevant matter relating t to any facility.
+- 83. The Juvenile Justice Committee shall- - (a) visit each facility at frequent intervals; - (b) hear any complaint which may be made to it by any juvenile in custody at a facility, and shall hear the complaint in the absence of other persons unless the juvenile requests otherwise; - (c)immediately cause an investigation to be conducted into any complaint; - (d)immediately cause an investigation of any abuse or irregularities observed or found in any facility; - (e) take appropriate action based on the findings and recommendations of any investigation; - (f) keep a record of every complaint received and the findings and recommendations of any investigation; - (g) report to the Minister any abuses or irregularities observed or found in any facility; and - (h) report to the Minister any relevant matter relating to any facility.

 Annual report.

-84. The Juvenile Justice Committee shall submit to the M report which shall include information on the performance o Access to facilities.
-85. The members of the Juvenile Justice Committee shall b e entitled to visit and have free access to any facility either collectively or individually.
+84. The Juvenile Justice Committee shall submit to the Minister an annual report which shall include information on the performance of its functions.